List of Yu-Gi-Oh! characters: Kaiba family

 A selfish and power-hungry businessman and Seto and Mokuba's adoptive father.
 He was the original founder and CEO of Kaiba Corporation, which began as an arms manufacturer, when he was a chess champion.
 When Gozaburo visited the orphanage where he and Mokuba were living, he challenged Gozaburo to a game of chess, with the stakes being the adoption of the two brothers.
 After Seto won by cheating, Gozaburo adopted him and Mokuba, forcing Seto to spend his time studying to groom him into becoming his heir.
 However, Gozaburo's plans backfired when he gave Seto a 2% share of Kaiba Corporation's stock as a test, challenging him to pay back ten times the amount within a year.
 Seto managed to acquire the money within a single day and, along with the board of director, secured majority control of the company stocks and became the new CEO after overthrowing Gozaburo, who committed suicide by defenestration.
 In the Toei anime, he instead suffers a heart attack.
-In the Duel Monsters anime, he is the major antagonist of one of the filler arcs.
+In the Duel Monsters anime, he is the major antagonist of the "Virtual World" arc.
+His ace monster is Exodia Necross.